-I have a sideline as a freelance journalist, and have been published by The Guardian, The New Statesman, Horse & Hound, CityMetric, The Vagenda, The Point and Third Sector.
-I enjoy writing about a diverse range of subjects from animals to investment, via education, health and social trends and am always open to freelance commissions.
+I still work as a journalist on a freelance basis, and have been published by The Guardian, The New Statesman, Horse & Hound, CityMetric, The Art Newspaper, The Vagenda, The Point, Teach Secondary and Third Sector.
+I enjoy writing about a diverse range of subjects from animals to investment, via education, health, arts/heritage and social trends and am always open to freelance commissions.
 I do freelance copywriting work for a couple of organisations, too, and am happy to consider further projects.
 (See contact page.)

 This blog is intended to be an outlet for musings on life, interviews with interesting people and a review source of all the adventures you can get up to in London or further afield, as well as an an online clippings portfolio.
 Fashion and animals will also feature.